 The following includes a summary of transactions during our year ended December 31, 2021 and the period from November 20, 2020 (inception) through December 31, 2020 to which we have been a party, including transactions in which the amount involved in the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years, and in which any of our directors, executive officers or, to our knowledge, beneficial owners of more than 5% of our capital stock or any member of the immediate family of any of the foregoing persons had or will have a direct or indirect material interest, other than equity and other compensation, termination, change in control and other arrangements, which are described elsewhere in this prospectus.
-We are not otherwise a party to a current related party transaction, and no transaction is currently proposed, in which the amount of the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years and in which a related person had or will have a direct or indirect material interest.
+Except as disclosed herein, we are not otherwise a party to a current related party transaction, and no transaction is currently proposed, in which the amount of the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years and in which a related person had or will have a direct or indirect material interest.

-During the year ended December 31, 2021 and the period from November 20, 2020 (Inception) through December 31, 2020, our operations were primarily financed by short term advances from Sahasra Technologies Corp., doing business as STLogics, which is an entity beneficially owned by Priya Prasad, our Chief Operating Officer and STL Holdings Corp.
-Sandeep Allam, our Chairman and President, Feroz Syed and HariKrishna Allam, the husband of Priya Prasad, our Chief Operating Officer, are principal stockholders of STL Holding Corp.
-On various dates from December 30, 2020 through December 15, 2021, Sahasra Technologies Corp. made short term, non-interest bearing advances due upon demand to our Company, of which an aggregate \$742,200 and \$3,000 was loaned during the year ended December 31, 2021 and the period from November 20, 2020 (inception) through December 31, 2020, respectively.
+During the year ended December 31, 2021 and the period from November 20, 2020 (Inception) through December 31, 2020, our operations were primarily financed by short term advances from Sahasra Technologies Corp., doing business as STLogics, which is an entity beneficially owned by Priya Prasad, our Chief Financial Officer and Chief Operating Officer, and STL Holdings Corp.
+Sandeep Allam, our Chairman and President, Feroz Syed and HariKrishna Allam, the husband of Priya Prasad, our Chief Financial Officer and Chief Operating Officer, are principal stockholders of STL Holding Corp.
+On various dates from December 30, 2020 through April 4, 2022, Sahasra Technologies Corp. made short term, non-interest bearing advances due upon demand to our Company, of which an aggregate \$, \$742,200 and \$3,000 was loaned during the nine months ended September 30, 2022, the year ended December 31, 2021 and the period from November 20, 2020 (inception) through December 31, 2020, respectively.
 As of December 31, 2021 and 2020, we owed a total of \$194,200 and \$3,000 to Sahasra Technologies Corp., all of which was repaid in between February 1, 2022 and April 4, 2022.

-During the year ended December 31, 2021, we awarded a bonus of \$35,000 to STHolding Corp., an entity partially owned by Sandeep Allam.
-Feroz Syed and HariKrishna Allam.
+During the year ended December 31, 2021, we awarded a bonus of \$35,000 to STHolding Corp., an entity partially owned by Sandeep Allam, Feroz Syed and HariKrishna Allam, the husband of Priya Prasad, our Chief Financial Officer and Chief Operating Officer.
 The bonus was paid on January 6, 2022 and included in accounts payable, related parties at December 31, 2021.

 We lease our current corporate headquarters under a three-year lease from STVentures, LLC ("STVentures").
-Sandeep Allam, Feroz Syed and HariKrishna Allam are members of STVentures.
+Sandeep Allam, Feroz Syed and HariKrishna Allam, the husband of Priya Prasad, our Chief Financial Officer and Chief Operating Officer, are members of STVentures.
 The lease commenced on July 21, 2021, and provided for a base monthly rent of \$5,332 over the three-year term of the lease, which was subsequently amended to \$10,711, on May 1, 2022.
-A total of \$31,992 was included in selling, general and administrative expenses for the year ended December 31, 2021, and a total of \$5,950 was outstanding, as presented within accounts payable, related parties at December 31, 2021.
+A total of \$ and \$31,992 was included in selling, general and administrative expenses for the nine months ended September 30, 2022 and the year ended December 31, 2021, respectively, and a total of \$5,950 was outstanding, as presented within accounts payable, related parties at December 31, 2021. \$ was owed at September 30, 2022.